avineeth/gyan/design_patterns.md

 - Check the Computer example below.

 #### Proxy
+- `Provide a surrogate or placeholder for another object to control access to it- GoF.`
+- Proxy means ‘in place of’.
+In attendance roll call, we give proxy for our friends in college right?
+‘Representing’ or ‘in place of’ or ‘on behalf of’ are literal meanings of proxy and that directly explains proxy design pattern.

 ## Behavioral Design Patterns
 - These design patterns are specifically concerned with communication between objects.